The 101 of ELF files on Linux: Understanding and Analysis

 ELF header

 As can be seen in this screenshot, the ELF header starts with some magic.
 This ELF header magic provides information about the file.
-The first 4 hexadecimal parts define that this is an ELF file (45=E,4c=L,46=F), prefixed with the 7f value.
+The first four hexadecimal parts define that this is an ELF file (45=E,4c=L,46=F), prefixed with the 7f value.

 This ELF header is mandatory.
 It ensures that data is correctly interpreted during linking or execution.
 To better understand the inner working of an ELF file, it is useful to know this header information is used.